openstack/governance/goals/selected/ussuri/drop-py27.rst

    * Swift is still fixing py3 bugs, want more than a single OpenStack release with both py2 and py3 support, and want to continue to support xenial.

+#.
+Storlets

+   * Storlets is very close to Swift in term of source code and use case.
+Storlets will keep python 2.7 support along with python3.

 Schedule
 --------